 What most drivers don’t understand

-The amount of time required to check your tire’s air pressure is not more than 10 seconds every day or five minutes each month.
+The main problem seems to lie in the area of driver knowledge.
+Numerous studies have revealed that drivers really don’t seem to know much about tire care.
+Considering the alarming facts that the survey indicates, 85% of drivers claim not to know how to inflate their tires or admit that they are unsure of the proper pressure in their vehicle’s tire.
+Here are some vital things you need to consider: The amount of time required to check your tire’s air pressure is not more than 10 seconds every day or five minutes each month.
 These five minutes can save almost $0.12 on each gallon of fuel since your vehicle’s ideal tire inflation is one of the easiest ways you can enhance its fuel efficiency.

 Caring for your tires